Wabash Cannonball: Namesakes

-A roller coaster at the now-defunct Opryland USA theme park was titled after the song as well.
-It was operated from 1975 to 1997.
-In 1998, after Opryland's closing, the double cork-screw coaster was relocated to Old Indiana Fun-n-Water Park in Thorntown, Indiana.
+A roller coaster named for the song at the now-defunct Opryland USA theme park in Nashville operated from 1975 to 1997.
+In 1998, after Opryland's closing, it was relocated to Old Indiana Fun-n-Water Park in Thorntown, Indiana.
 In 2003, it was moved into storage.

 Use in collegiate sports

-"The Wabash Cannonball" (arranged by Joel Leach) is known as the unofficial "second" fight song of Kansas State University, having been played since the late 1960s.
+"The Wabash Cannonball" (arranged by Joel Leach) is known as the unofficial "second" fight song of Kansas State University (KSU), having been played since the late 1960s.
 It was the only piece of sheet music rescued from the KSU music department in the Nichols Hall fire of 1968, and grew in popularity with students and fans.
-The Kansas State University Marching Band says that "the Wabash Cannonball has come to represent the survival of the underdog in the hearts and minds of all true K-State fans, and has earned a secure place in the KSUMB's history and traditions."
-Currently Kansas State is the prime contributing player of the song and most noted with Big 12 fans and spectators.
+The Kansas State University Marching Band (KSUMB) says that "the Wabash Cannonball has come to represent the survival of the underdog in the hearts and minds of all true K-State fans, and has earned a secure place in the KSUMB's history and traditions."
+Currently, Kansas State is the prime contributing player of the song and most noted with Big 12 Conference fans and spectators.

-The University of Texas Longhorn Band plays the song at the beginning of every fourth quarter during football season.
-The tradition began when Texas was in the Southwest Conference and Kansas State University was in the Big 8 Conference.
-Texas band director Vincent R. DiNino once asked football coach Darrell K. Royal if he had any songs he would like to hear the Longhorn Band play.
-His response was that they did not play enough country music and that he would like to hear Wabash Cannonball.
-Band rivalry has developed since both schools joined the Big 12 Conference.
+The Longhorn Band at the University of Texas plays the song at the beginning of every fourth quarter during football season.
+The tradition began when Texas was in the Southwest Conference and Kansas State University was in the Big Eight Conference.
+Texas band director Vincent R. DiNino once asked football coach Darrell K Royal if he had any songs he would like to hear the Longhorn Band play.
+Royal's response was that they did not play enough country music and that he would like to hear Wabash Cannonball.
+The band rivalry developed during the years that both schools were members of the Big 12 Conference.

 At Stephen F. Austin State University, the Twirl-O-Jacks traditionally perform to the tune as played by the Lumberjack Marching Band at the beginning of each football game.
 The band has also been known to play excerpts from the song during various sporting events.

 Other recordings

-Woody Guthrie, as the Dustbowl Balladeer, adapted the song for his "Grand Coulee Dam", one of several songs he wrote about the largest concrete structure in the U.S. He also composed another song, "Farmer-Labor Train", with the same melody.
-On August 29, 1942, he performed "The Farmer-Labor Train" on the AFL- and CIO-sponsored 15-minute weekly radio show "Labor for Victory" on NBC Radio.
+Woody Guthrie, as the Dustbowl Balladeer, adapted the song for his "Grand Coulee Dam", one of several songs he wrote about the Grand Coulee Dam in Washington.
+He also composed another song, "Farmer-Labor Train", with the same melody.
+On August 29, 1942, he performed "The Farmer-Labor Train" on the AFL- and CIO-sponsored NBC radio show "Labor for Victory".
 In 1948, he transformed the "Wabash Cannonball" again into "The Wallace-Taylor Train" for the 1948 Progressive National Convention, which nominated former U.S. Vice President Henry A. Wallace for president.
 Alistair Cooke noted some verses: